 The FFC Department has several recreational facilities located on campus for use by current faculty, staff, and students.
-The Fernandez Family Center for Leadership and Wellness includes the campus spirit store, lounge area, a full size gymnasium for volleyball and basketball, and locker rooms.
-Additional recreational facilities include an outdoor swimming pool, outdoor basketball courts, and tennis courts.
+The Fernandez Family Center for Leadership and Wellness concession and lounge area, full size gymnasium for volleyball and basketball, locker rooms, and an Ogazon Family Fronton-racquetball court.
+Additional recreational facilities include an outdoor swimming pool, outdoor basketball courts, Dominick Miniaci Beach volleyball courts, and tennis courts.
 Use of all recreational facilities requires a valid STU ID.